Make this free up-cycled workshop!

 My creative AND free up-cycled workshop is now a reality!
 It’s positively infused with all kinds of up-cycled workshop storage and organizing ideas, and yes, it was absolutely free thanks to all the curb side finds!

-Ahhhh.. light, bright and pretty junky if I do say so myself!
-And no more fold out Costco tables!
+And no more plastic folding Costco tables!
 Love the wooden table beauty found from the curb!

 A little branch holds the yarn and masking tape.
 I even tried it out tonight.
 It rocked!

-Finally!
-My hearing and breathing protection is now hung near the miter saw, hanging off an antique wood planer.
+My fav hearing protection is now finally hung right beside my miter saw, hanging off an antique wood planer.

 This little pallet-made cabinet houses my safety glasses.
 It’s cute AND functional and chimes in well with the atmosphere.